Freedom of Information Act Request

 regulations and law, disclosure of the requested material would be in the public interest.
 We

-intend to make the material available to the public on our Web server and through other means.
+intend to make the material available to the public on our website and through other means.

 If any portion of this request is deemed denied, we request a detailed statement of the reasons